Yukuhashi, Fukuoka

 Yukuhashi (行橋市, Yukuhashi-shi) is a city located in Fukuoka Prefecture, Japan.
-As of 30 April 2024, its estimated population is 72,376, and its population density is 1000 persons per km^{2}.
+As of 30 April 2024, its estimated population is 72,376, and its population density is 1000 people per km^{2}.
 The total area of the city is 70.06 km2.

 Geography

 Yukuhashi is located in the eastern part of Fukuoka Prefecture, 25 kilometers south-southeast of Kitakyushu, and 25 kilometers northwest of Nakatsu, Ōita.
 It is bordered by the Gulf of Suo on the Seto Inland Sea to the east.
 Most of the city area is in the plains, with the only mountainous areas being in the area adjacent to Miyako Town in the southwest and in some areas adjacent to Kitakyushu City in the northeast.
 It is located at the foot of Hiraodai, famous for its karst plateau.
 The Imagawa River, which runs through the center of the city, has been maintained as a promenade, and in spring the cherry blossoms planted along the river are a tourist attraction.